 - Spend time and play with the puppy

-- Give the puppy something to help them to get used to the smell of your home
+- Give the puppy something to help them get used to the smell of your home

 Make sure to have your vet check the puppy’s physical condition immediately.
-This can include weighing the puppy, checking their skin and fur, eyes and ears and teeth and mouth.
+This can include weighing the puppy and checking their skin and fur, eyes and ears and teeth and mouth.
 Your vet can also check for hernias, dental issues, cleft palates, etc.

 It’s important to remember that some puppies can be predisposed to specific health conditions and other common dog diseases.
 Your breeder and a trusted vet can let you know of any health conditions related to your dog’s specific breed or size.

 Choosing to adopt an adult dog can be an extremely rewarding experience.
 But before you adopt, make sure to carefully research best adoption practices and develop an understanding of what an adult dog may need.

 - If you adopt through a registered rescue or shelter like Animal Welfare League Qld (AWLQ) or Sippy Creek Animal Refuge Society (SCARS), then the dog will already be desexed and microchipped, removing that additional vet expense.

 - Adult dogs may already be house trained